jestfs/jestfs/README.md

 feature-sensitive coverage criteria in 50 hours.

-Since it requires 250 hours (approx. 10 days) with a single machine, **we RECOMMEND you to use the generated programs we provided in [`data.tar.gz`](https://doi.org/10.5281/zenodo.7697977)**:
+Since it requires 250 hours (approx. 10 days) with a single machine, **we RECOMMEND you use the generated programs we provided in [`data.tar.gz`](https://doi.org/10.5281/zenodo.7697977)**:

 ```bash
 # It is already included in the `data` directory when you use the docker image.
 curl https://zenodo.org/record/7697977/files/data.tar.gz -o data.tar.gz
 tar -xvzf data.tar.gz
 ```

-However, if you want to generate JavaScript programs from the scratch, please type the following commands:
+However, if you want to generate JavaScript programs from scratch, please type the following commands:
 ```bash
 mkdir data